 3. Closing on Your Purchase Faster in Winter

 Closing is when the title of a property legally changes hands from the seller to the buyer.
 When buyers and sellers are negotiating the sale of a home, they work together to set a closing date when the house title will officially transfer between the parties.

 Real estate agents often work with mortgage brokers to find a suitable day that will allow enough time for the deal to be executed properly.

 Visiting a property in person can tell a buyer a lot about a home.
-But, in the summertime, some of a house’s less attractive qualities can be masked by warm weather, blossoming gardens and the brilliant summer sun.
+But, in the summertime, some of a house’s less attractive qualities can be masked by warm weather, blossoming gardens, and the brilliant summer sun.

-Still, moving in the winter can be cheaper than in the summer.
+Let’s say you do find a new home and move forward with buying a house in winter.
+Moving costs in the winter can be cheaper than in the summer.
 Fewer people buying homes means less demand for movers, which in turn could mean more competitive pricing.

 What’s more, with lighter schedules, moving companies may be more flexible and able to accommodate desired moving dates.
 (It can be helpful to stay flexible with move dates in the winter, since a big snowstorm might mean sudden delays.)

 Still, if you move when snow is falling, that will obviously slow down your move and make it pricier.
 Try to reschedule if inclement weather is in the forecast.

 6. Getting More Time and Attention from Realtors

 Movers aren’t the only people who are less busy in the winter months.
 Fewer people shopping for houses could mean there’s less work for real estate agents.